wanghmin/wanghmin.github.io/content/others.md

             text: Read more
             url: https://faculty.cc.gatech.edu/~turk/math_gr.html
         - title: The mixed class at Zhejiang University
           text: I attended the mixed class (now Chu Kochen Honors College) at Zhejiang University from 1998 to 2002.
-The idea behind the mixed class is to create an interdisciplinary environment by bringing together students with art, science, and engineering backgrounds into the same class.
+The idea behind the mixed class is to create an interdisciplinary environment by bringing together students with diversified backgrounds into the same class.
           # Upload image to `assets/media/` and reference the filename here
           image: zju.png
           button: